-United Kingdom Cartridge Remanufacturing Association (UKCRA) For more than 25 years, UKCRA members have followed quality control procedures that include testing their products before placing them on the market.
+United Kingdom Cartridge Remanufacturing Association (UKCRA) Laura Heywood For more than 25 years, UKCRA members have followed quality control procedures that include testing their products before placing them on the market.
 This is the very basis of guaranteeing your product is equivalent to the original product and at a price that is affordable for consumers.
 The standard for comparison has always been the original product in respect of quality and yield.
 UKCRA members have always relied on their suppliers of cartridge components used in remanufacturing to have the resources to research and develop a quality component, and the expertise, quality controls and labs to produce them.
 However, third-party products are being compromised daily-not because of their product not passing the most rigorous quality procedures and testing, but because of disingenuous advertising campaigns by certain OEMs to discredit third-party toner and inkjet printer cartridges from working in their printers.
 This includes many discriminatory statements supported by evidence solely commissioned by them to back them up.
 Another undeniable problem, in most cases, is the Dynamic Security Feature (smart chip) that controls the registering of the replacement cartridge and the functioning of the printer.
 UKCRA, along with ETIRA and the Int'l ITC, have sought to address this problem with the Green Electronics Council (GEC) that controls the criteria-and adhered to by OEMs.
 The GEC has determined it will be opening a corrective action, which includes revising this criterion.
 Until such time the users' fundamental freedom of choice to use whichever product they wish in their printers continues to be compromised.
 Standards and standardized testing are extremely important and without them, quality will be compromised as will also the health and safety of the remanufacturer and the user as well.
 Safe alternatives are the backbone of any industry which must also be allowed to offer its products on an equal playing field-unhindered by OEMs and their unfair practices.

 Tricia Judge Static Control Components (SCC) has been an industry leader in the production of quality imaging supplies products since its inception in 1987.
 Its technology is present in nearly every high-quality aftermarket inkjet and laser cartridge in the world.
-Judge has served as the executive director of the International Imaging But SCC never ended its quest of Technology Council, a not-for-profit trade association serving imaging supplies leadership at its own doors.
-It's been remanufacturers and dealers for 20 years.
-Judge was the executive editor of Recharger magazine.
-A lawyer for 30 years, Judge also has litigation experience. an industry leader on all fronts.
-It has Judge's work has been published in Recharger, and several other industry committed an ocean of resources to magazines, and has won critical acclaim for her writing and industry advocacy.
-She has assisted in the preparation of six friend of-the-court briefs.
-Judge has presented the position of the industry to the U.S. International Trade Commission.
-She can be contacted by email at <tricia@i-itc.org> Times are tough...very tough.
+But SCC never ended its quest of leadership at its own doors.
+It's been an industry leader on all fronts.
+It has committed an ocean of resources to all the important legal and lobbying efforts undertaken by the industry.
+And its employees have held leadership positions on every ASTM, STMC and other industry quality initiatives.
+Times are tough...very tough.
 Instead of focusing inward and only on the bottom line, SCC has instead reached out to see how it can help its customers and its communities.
-It is once again setting the standard. all the important legal and lobbying its employees have held leadership positions on every ASTM, STMC and other industry quality initiatives. efforts undertaken by the industry.
-And
+It is once again setting the standard.